atulkakrana/atulkakrana.github.io/_pages/publications.md

 {% endfor %} -->

-Please see research publications on my [Google Scholar profile](https://scholar.google.com/citations?user=virwGJEAAAAJ&hl=en&authuser=1).
+The majority of my research (from 2018-2024) is done as part of innovation for Elsevier and Zifo.
+Please see the [Research Section](https://atulkakrana.github.io/portfolio/) for more information.

+For my research before joining industry (2008-2017), please see my [Google Scholar](https://scholar.google.com/citations?user=virwGJEAAAAJ&hl=en&authuser=1)